 How does "Distance Learning" work?

-The AI program is offered at the JKU's satellite campus in Vienna in the form of a live stream or as a video conference.
+The AI program is offered at the JKU's satellite campus in Vienna (German only) in the form of a live stream or as a video conference.

 Faculty members hold the courses in classrooms at the JKU campus.

 Video recordings of the class sessions will be made available online via the Moodle learning platform.

 Examinations will be taken largely on-site in Linz or in Vienna.

 How do I start my studies at the JKU?